AlexGrams/coding-samples/README.md

 # coding-samples
-Contains samples from multiple languages of past educational and personal projects.
+Contains samples of past educational and personal project using several programming languages.

+## Languages used in these samples:
+* Python
+* C++
+* Java